© 2007 PC Sava

 The Society of Exploration Geophysicists recognized him in 2007 with the Reginald Fessenden Award for his work on wave-equation angle-domain imaging.

 He is a member of

-AGU, and currently serves as Education Officer on the EAGE Board.
+currently serves as Chair of the EAGE Student Fund Board.